SofiaNords/eurovision-quiz/README.md

 ### Future features

-- Info button with pop-up function
+- An 'info button' with pop-up function in the header with an instruction about the quiz.

+- A background image.

+- A musicplayer that plays Eurovision songs.

 ## Technologies Used